A ghostly tale of a tragic love

 After a time, I sat up and tried to clear my head.
 I felt my mind had taken a sudden leap into a new and nightmarish reality that I could not fully grasp.
 Darkness withered my heart, and I was filled with a nauseating sympathy and stunned horror at what had just happened.

-The bell rang out again, accusingly, and called me forth.
+Then the bell rang out again, accusingly, and called me forth.

 I tried to stand, but my legs were weak and quivering.
 My mind was drawn toward the ringing bell, and I staggered from the shore like the living dead toward it, stiff and with a hollow gaze.